alphabetworkers/alphabetworkersunion.org/frontend/content/power/campaigns.en.md

 Thenmozhi Soundararajan was scheduled to deliver a talk at Alphabet about caste discrimination, but was deplatformed by discriminatory and casteist disinformation at Alphabet.
 Tanuja Gupta, who helped organize the cancelled talk, was retaliated against (leading to her resignation) for furthering the cause of caste equity at the workplace.
 Alphabet not only failed its civil rights obligations to create a safe workplace but also chose to target women of color leaders instead of addressing its caste discrimination problem.

 Caste should be recognized as a [protected class by the federal government](https://subscriptlaw.com/protected-classes/) and be included in anti-harassment policies within our industry.
+Apple explicity prevents discrimination by caste among US employees since 2020.
 Alphabet’s anti-discrimination policy only explicitly prohibits caste-based discrimination in India: the policy should be raised to this standard worldwide, and caste should be included as a protected category to the US Code of Conduct.

 Hear about our efforts on anti-caste organizing at Alphabet and how to take collective action towards bringing caste equity in our workplace: